Punting in Cambridge

 Different options for punting

 We provide you with 3 different options.
-You can either Drive yourself or take a shared tour or a private tour, where a chauffeur would accompany.
-If you are adventurous and love challenges, choose the self-drive.
+You can either Drive yourself or take a shared tour or a private tour, where a chauffeur would accompany you.
 If you prefer to relax and enjoy the beauty of Cambridge, then depending on your budget pick a private or shared tour.
-Self drive punts are smaller than the tour punts, so you’re limited to 5 passengers.

 Private and shared tours